iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 #### Indexation Block

-An indexation block makes it possible to tag outputs with an index so they can be retrieved through an API not only by their address, but also based on the the `Indexation Tag`. **The combination of an <i>Indexation Block</i>, a
+An indexation block makes it possible to tag outputs with an index, so they can be retrieved through an API not only by their address, but also based on the the `Indexation Tag`. **The combination of an <i>Indexation Block</i>, a
 <i>Metadata Block</i> and a <i>Sender Block</i> makes it possible to retrieve data associated to an address and stored
 in outputs that was created by a specific party (`Sender`) for a specific purpose (`Indexation Tag`).**